Discover the reality behind some of the gun myths you see in Hollywood movies right now!

 5. Bullet Power

-There are countless movie scenes showing a single bullet make almost any pressurized metal explode.
+There are countless movie scenes showing a single bullet making almost any pressurized metal explode.
 How many car chases do you see cars explode with a single handgun bullet?

 Car companies hate lawsuits, so you can bet it won't be easy to blow up a vehicle.